 Idey Abdi - Color of Climate

-Idey lives in Lewiston, ME and is attending Cornell University.
+Idey lives in Lewiston, ME and is currently a sophomore at Cornell University.
 Her advocacy lies at the intersection of racial and climate justice.
 She is a member of the Color of Climate (COC), a newly created BIPOC youth-led environmental advocacy group out of Gateway Community Services in Lewiston.
 Her goal is to help educate people who aren’t aware of how climate change will drastically affect disadvantaged communities.
-She is one of MYCJ's Summer 2022 Interns!

-Saga (she/they) is a youth representative for Maine Youth Power, an organization that strives to help youth across Maine build power!
-Saga helped found the organization Youth Oriented Queer Club Maine (YOQC), which is a statewide organization that aims to connect youth online by creating a safe space and helping them create change in their schools/towns for the LGBTQ+ community.
+Saga is a Core member representing Maine Youth Power, an organization that strives to help youth across Maine build power!
+Saga helped found the organization Youth Oriented Queer Club Maine (YOQC), which is a statewide organization that aims to connect youth online by creating a safe space and helping students create change in their schools/towns for the LGBTQ+ community.

-Tamra Benson - Maine Youth Action & Divest UMS
+Tamra Benson - University of Maine Climate Action

 Tamra (she/her) is a student at the University of Maine in Orono, where she’s studying Biology, Political Science, & English.
 She is a core member of a student organization called Divest UMS, which recently inspired the University of Maine System to commit to complete fossil fuel divestment by 2030.
 She is a Campaign Associate for Maine Youth Action & a member of the energy campaigns team for MYCJ.
 She hopes to go to graduate school & pursue a career in environmental policy.
 She enjoys hiking, reading, cross country skiing, playing the piano, & organizing for climate justice!